Whoa, look at the size of those dandelions! Never seen anything like those in real life.

 In real life, plants are important in nature.
 They provide oxygen, pollen for bees, food for herbivores and they make your garden look nice.

-However, fantasy/sci-fi writers like to create their own unique plants with bizarre appearances and properties.
+In fiction, however, things can get much more diverse and much, much stranger, as fantasy and sci-fi writers like to create their own unique plants with bizarre appearances and properties.
 Some may be carnivorous

 , even sentient